-- The ECE program directors who were interviewed uniformly noted that their experiences working with families had not been utilized to the full extent possible.
-They reported that they had a great deal of knowledge and experience to contribute that was underutilized with regard to recruiting families, working with high risk families, suggesting ways to blend scholarship funds with existing public funding (e.g., Child Care Assistance Program [CCAP], Head Start, public school funding), coordinating Parent Aware with existing accreditation processes, and outreach to ECE programs. - The most recent recruitment efforts (in summer 2009) demonstrated that working door-to-door with experienced and trusted individuals has yielded the majority, if not all, of the latest wave of eligible participants enrolled in the scholarship program.
+- The most recent recruitment efforts (in summer 2009) demonstrated that working door-to-door with experienced and trusted individuals has yielded the majority, if not all, of the latest wave of eligible participants enrolled in the scholarship program.
 As noted by one respondent, "Handing out literature doesn't work.
 Talking face-to-face, not over the phone, that works."
 Some respondents believed that more eligible children and families were residing in the targeted communities, but that the way the program was administered probably prevented intensive outreach to families from occurring. - Respondents noted that the scholarship model needs to consider how to tailor activities of outreach staff to families with different needs.
-The families who are more at-risk appear to need more support and help in completing the application and navigating the system, including in selecting an ECE program.
-Some respondents expressed the concern that the "most needy" families may not have been reached and served by the scholarship program.14 - A number of challenges in recruitment of families were related to language and cultural barriers. - Respondents noted that each step in the outreach and enrollment/engagement process of the scholarship program takes longer when families do not speak English. - For instance, some outreach staff commented about the difficulty of placing children from Hmong families in programs, and many Hmong families have requested program staff to help them with registration and enrollment, and requested wanting to have Hmong families in the program that their child attends. - It was also hard to know what information was being conveyed about the requirements of the scholarship program when parent mentors and outreach staff needed to rely on interpreters. - Trust also was an issue for many of the culturally and linguistically diverse families.
-Many respondents commented that gaining the trust of the culturally and processes.
+The families who are more at risk appear to need more support and help in completing the application and navigating the system, including the process of selecting an ECE program.
+Some respondents expressed the concern that the "most needy" families may not have been reached and served by the scholarship program. - A number of challenges in recruitment of families were related to language and cultural barriers (i.e., each step in the outreach and enrollment/engagement process of the scholarship program takes longer when families do not speak English; it was hard to know what information was being conveyed about the requirements of the scholarship program when parent mentors and outreach staff needed to rely on interpreters; there is a need for credible, trusted community members to help with recruitment). - It appeared that the easiest way to "recruit" families was through Head Start and other ECE programs; many respondents noted that ECE programs recruited children and families to receive scholarships who already were connected to or enrolled in their program. - Some respondents noted that it was difficult to reach families who were not already enrolled in ECE programs.
+In addition, once they completed the application, it was often difficult to find parent mentors who could work with these families in a culturally and linguistically sensitive manner. - When the New Horizons program opened in the pilot area, the program had no trouble enrolling families with scholarships in a period of 2 to 3 months, largely from word-of-mouth. - Some respondents felt that the restricted geographic boundaries made it hard to recruit.
+For example, often families who lived across the street or down the block from eligible families were told they could not participate because of the geographic boundaries.
+Many respondents noted that these boundaries may have

-In the planning stages of the project beginning in 2007, an advisory group that included mayor's office staff, Head Start and Saint Paul Public Schools directors, other community agency staff including Ramsey County Department of Public Health and Lifetrack Resources.
-The advisory group met regularly throughout 2008-2009 to consider a variety of implementation linguistically diverse families was a challenge.
-For example, recruitment was especially effective in some of these groups once credible, trusted community members were enlisted to help with recruitment.
+&lt;sup>39 In the planning stages of the project beginning in 2007, an advisory group included mayor's office staff, Head Start and Saint Paul Public Schools directors, other community agency staff including Ramsey County Department of Public Health, and Lifetrack Resources.
+The advisory group met regularly throughout 2008-09 to consider a variety of implementation processes.

-In the development of the scholarship logic model, the intended types and extent of interventions by outreach and recruitment staff to inform families about the scholarship program and to assist them in enrolling in the program and selecting an ECE program were not explicitly defined.
-Thus, staff did not have a clear idea about what activities were consistent or not with the scholarship model.
+&lt;sup>40 In the development of the scholarship logic model, the intended types and extent of interventions by outreach and recruitment staff to inform families about the scholarship program and to assist them in enrolling in the program and selecting an ECE program were not explicitly defined.
+Thus, staff did not have a clear idea about what activities were consistent or not consistent with the scholarship model.